-The Centocor Nursing Scholarship award is given to an incoming first year student who meets certain academic requirements.
+The Centocor Nursing Scholarship award is given to several incoming first year students who meet certain academic requirements.

 The Cassandra Kahn Memorial Nursing Scholarship award is available to a junior nursing student.
 Students must submit an application to apply in the Fall.